-Students coming on exchange to Uppsala University via a “departmental exchange” are restricted in what they can study.
-Please contact your departmental coordinator at Uppsala to find out which courses or subject areas are available for you.
+Students coming on exchange to Uppsala University via a departmental exchange are restricted in what they can study.
+Please contact your departmental coordinator at Uppsala University to find out which courses or subject areas are available for you.

 Credits and Grades

 The duration and extent of programmes and courses is expressed in a system of credits equivalent to ECTS credits - that is, you take 30 credits per semester for full time studies.
 A full academic year corresponds to 60 credits, thus, one semester corresponds to 30 credits.
 Furthermore, one semester corresponds to 20 weeks and one week corresponds to 40 hours of study.
 Each week of full-time study is worth 1.5 credits.

 Uppsala University uses five different grading scales.
 Each faculty decides which of the grading scales will be used in that faculty.
 The syllabus for a course must always specify which grading scale will be used for that particular course.

 It is very important to note that if a student receives a passing grade, no re-takes or supplemental assignments can be done to receive a higher grade, nor can a student be re-registered on the course.